OpenBazaar/official_site/_posts/blog/2018-09-18/2018-09-18-5 -tips-to-make-your-openbazaar-listings-pop.markdown

 #### Choose your primary photo

 Your primary photo is the first thing a buyer will see when they find your listing.
 It’s both the thumbnail image and the cover photo on your listing’s main page.
 You want to make a stellar first impression, so use your most captivating photo as your listing’s primary photo.
-To do this, click your chosen photo and drag it to the front of the gallery.
+To do this, click your chosen photo and drag it left to the the first spot in the list of pictures.

 ![Setting Your Primary Listing Photo on OpenBazaar](Setting Your Primary Listing Photo on OpenBazaar.gif "Setting Your Primary Listing Photo on OpenBazaar")